MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 -or- `<local-variable>`

-The **param** keyword lists the local variables that are used in the command. **ArgumentList** supplies the values of the variables, in the order that they are listed.
+The **param** keyword lists the local variables that are used in the command. **ArgumentList** supplies the values of the variables, in the order that they're listed.

 ```yaml
 Type: Object[]